 A prototype is an interactive mockup of a product with basic features.
-It’s a version of a product that allows us to test the concept above anything else.
+It’s a product version that allows us to test the concept above anything else – to validate ideas.
 It doesn’t have to be a prototype of a whole product, just some of its functions.

 The next step is usually building a prototype.
 By making something tangible, something that you can interact with, you can better understand the product and see what’s missing.
 It comes in many forms so that you may adjust it to your needs and your concept.

 It’s the very first time when you see your idea as a tangible artefact.
 Once it becomes real, you can notice and understand much more.
 Moreover, later on, during tests, you can clarify some of the assumptions which will make the wireframe prototype as user-friendly and intuitive as possible.

-As a result, you’ll get valuable feedback that will reduce the risk of failure.
+As a result, you’ll get valuable insights about the prototype that will reduce the risk of failure.
 In other words, it will shorten development time and save some money as you get to eliminate unnecessary or not working features, notice potential problems and many more.

 Are slides of the designed path enough or do we need something more advanced?
-Tools such as AdobeXD, Framer.js, Principle, Figma can help us in building clickable versions of the product.
+Tools such as AdobeXD, Framer.js, Principle, and Figma used by our UX/UI designers help us build clickable versions of the product.
 But again, as I said before, sometimes a sketch on a piece of paper is enough to show the vision.

 All of it depends on the type of project we want to make and how far are we with its development.
 Nevertheless, they’re great to create an approximation of what the final product might look like.

 However, sometimes before this low-fidelity form of prototyping, we need to conduct more research or do a series of workshops entwine with the wireframes.
-The truth is, there are many scenarios but be sure that together we’ll pick the one that works best for your idea.
+The truth is, there are many scenarios, but be sure that together we’ll pick the one that works best for your idea.

 Prototyping is also the moment when we generate the most questions.
 Why do we begin the process with a low-fidelity form of prototyping?
 It’s the easiest and quickest way to better to understand the project and your business in general.